Chemistry IA ideas (30+ topics) - Topic Description & Analysis Included!

 Explore VSPER theory.

-Make use of microscale chemistry to explore the solubility behaviour of halides to devise a trend.
+To devise a trend, use microscale chemistry to explore the solubility behavior of halides.

 Use Spectrophotometry to analyze the fluorescence of chlorophyll and other different pigments.

-Investigate the effect of atomic radius and halogen electronegativity on halogenoalkanes using simulation software.
+Using simulation software, investigate the effect of atomic radius and halogen electronegativity on halogenoalkanes.

-Determine the equilibrium constant Kc for the reaction by measuring the concentration of ester in the esterification mixture.
+- Determine the equilibrium constant Kc for the reaction by measuring the ester concentration in the esterification mixture.

 IB Chemistry IA Ideas - Electrochemistry

-Investigating the optimal conditions involved in the electroplating of metals, taking into consideration various factors.
+Investigating the optimal conditions involved in electroplating metals, considering various factors.

 Establish a relationship, if it exists, between Gibbs energy change and Ionisation Energy using voltammetry for Electrochemical cells.